deanblackborough/gm-platformer/README.md

 I'm only building the basics of each feature, if you decide to use this starter project you are probably going to need to tweak things here and there.

-I've added showDebug variables to some of the object create events, if set to true these will output some useful values from the step event so you can see what is happening.
+I've working on `showDebug` options.
+The intention is if you set it to true in the create event for an object useful values and information will display to help explain what is happening - this is very much to do/work in progress.

 ## Current Progress